lisophorm/LuckyShared/NOTES-JOE.md

+**SECURITY CONSIDERATIONS: I would NEVER push actual config files on Git.
+In a real world project I would have pit .env.example and stuff like that**

 **OVERALL**: "I focused on the code structure, modularity, and maintainability of the project.
 I applied only basic styling, but I made a well-structured styles with variables etc.

 My goal was to demonstrate sound development practices, and concentrating too much on styling would have taken time away from showcasing those essential aspects.

 **FAST DEV** Environment: I have created a customised CRA, so you can have fast incremental build AND the actual node server